Find Affordable College Courses

 66 Yearly Graduations

 Broward College comes in at #15 on our list of the most popular colleges offering bachelor's degrees in teaching students with disabilities.
 Each year, around 33,200 students seeking various degrees attend the university.
-The teaching students with disabilities program at Broward College awarded 66 bachelor's degrees during the 2020-2021 school year.
-Of these students, 88% were women and 62% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 66 people received their bachelor's degree in teaching students with disabilities from BC.
+Around 74% of these students were from an underrepresented racial-ethnic group, and 93% were women.

 #16